 Once in the parking lot, go through the gate on foot and follow the dirt road for about a mile (20 minutes) until it drops down into a drainage and there is a large obvious parking spot on the right with a signboard.
 Head to the east side of the parking area and find a trail heading east by northeast and marked by a sign depicting a motorcycle rider.
 Follow this trail east for 10-15 minutes until you hit the edge of the canyon.
 Head north upstream until you find some cairns that mark easy access down into the drainage.
 Once in the canyon bottom, explore upstream if you like, but head right (south) downstream for about 100 yards and you will find the beginning of the slot.

 Nearby AttractionsPerea Nature Trail: This wetlands is just east of San Ysidro and has a developed trail along the Rio Salado complete with bird blinds.

-White Mesa Bike Trails Area: This area is a fantastic mountain biking area about 4 miles south of White Mesa.
+White Ridge Bike Trails Area: This area is a fantastic mountain biking area about 4 miles south of White Mesa.
 The turn-off is well marked and several miles east of the town of San Ysidro.